bartr/bartr/README.md

 - I'm active in the Austin Startup community
 - I'm a Partner at [Capital Factory](https://bartr.co/cf)
-- I'm on the board of directors at [Still Austin Whiskey Co](https://bartr.co/still)
+- I'm on the Board of Directors at [Still Austin Whiskey Co](https://bartr.co/still) representing the Series A shareholders
 - I was an early investor in [Recursion Pharmaceuticals](https://bartr.co/rxrx)
   - I am celebrating their recent [IPO](https://bartr.co/rxrx-ipo)!